Big Tech: Censorship

-Misinformation and disinformation inaction
+Disinformation

 Following Russian interference in the 2016 United States elections, Facebook was criticized for failing to curb disinformation.
 In the Facebook–Cambridge Analytica data scandal, Facebook users were targeted for political propaganda based on their online activity, which Facebook monitored and shared without consent.
 In 2019, a Senate Intelligence Committee report criticized Facebook and Twitter for failing to stop the spread of misinformation.
 In response to criticism of their handling of misinformation and disinformation during the 2016 election, Big Tech companies cracked down on fake accounts and trolling.

 During the COVID-19 pandemic, Big Tech was criticized for allowing COVID-19 misinformation.
 According to Representatives Frank Pallone, Mike Doyle, and Jan Schakowsky, "Industry self-regulation has failed.
 We must begin the work of changing incentives driving social media companies to allow and even promote misinformation and disinformation."
 President Joe Biden criticized Facebook for allowing anti-vaccine activism.
 Imran Ahmed, CEO of the Center for Countering Digital Hate, said, "While they fail to take action, lives are being lost."
 In response to the criticism, Big Tech companies deleted numerous social media accounts and banned health-related false advertising.
 Human Rights Watch has criticized Big Tech, primarily Facebook, for allowing misinformation to spread in developing countries.